PaNOSC-ViNYL/ase/doc/ase/cluster/xrdebye.rst

 The module for simulation of X-ray scattering properties from the atomic level.
-The approach works only for finite systems, so that periodic boundary condiotions and cell shape are ignored.
+The approach works only for finite systems, so that periodic boundary conditions and cell shape are ignored.

 Theory
 ========